Accessory Dwelling Units

 What Are They?

 Accessory Dwelling Units (ADUs) are permitted in residential zones of Salt Lake City

 Separate dwelling units that can be added to existing housing stock to provide more housing in established neighborhoods

-Can be separate structures (think apartment over the garage) or can be located within the existing house
+Can be a detached structure or can be located within the existing house

 Require an additional off-street parking space (per bedroom) unless located within 1/4 mile of transit stop (including bus)

 Why Add an ADU?